Search Active Directory: How to Find AD Objects

 • Get-ADGroupMember – Gets members of an Active Directory group.
 I break down the steps to search for a group and display the group members.
 I also show you how to export the results to a CSV file.

 As you can see searching Active Directory is pretty easy using the Active Directory Users and Computers console but it does have its limitations.
-For more advanced searches and to quickly export AD objects then I recommend looking at the PowerShell cmdlets I listed.
+For more advanced searches and to quickly export AD objects, I would recommend PowerShell or the AD Pro Toolkit.

 I hope you enjoyed this article, if you have questions or comments please leave a comment.